-Many Religious of the Sacred Heart have a dual vocation: to religious life and to teaching.
-Their lives and their ministries, all that they do, is done with the heart of an educator, whether it is in a school setting or elsewhere.
-This commitment to educate children to empower them to have a transformative influence on their own lives and on the greater community stems to our founder, St. Madeleine Sophie Barat.
+All that the religious of the Sacred Heart (RSCJ) do in their lives and their ministries is done with the heart of an educator, whether it is in a school setting or elsewhere.
+This commitment to educate young people and to empower them to have a transformative influence on their own lives and on the greater community stems from our founder, Saint Madeleine Sophie Barat.

 Saint Madeleine Sophie Barat considered the service of education as the primary means by which the Society would carry on its mission of communicating the love of the Heart of Jesus.
 For her, education was never the end.
 The end was to make God’s love known and to rebuild the fractured world in hope; the means was forming young people to intelligent faith, compassionate action and courageous hope.

 Inspired by her vision, Religious of the Sacred Heart (RSCJ) see the Society’s mission as revealing the Love of God in the heart of the world.
 Each RSCJ advances this mission with the heart of an educator.

 “Faithful to her inspiration and like her open to new situations, we make her desires our own.

 - that people become ever more aware of the truth, of love and freedom